pablomesenn/Caso-2-Diseno-de-Software/README.md

 1. Programming Languages

-  **Node.js 20.x**: It's a efficient languaje able to handle multiple connections, event-driven architecture which aligns with serverless model, it has a rich ecosystem of libraries too.
+  **Node.js 20.x**: It's a efficient language able to handle multiple connections, event-driven architecture which aligns with serverless model, it has a rich ecosystem of libraries too.
 It has very good support with GCP cloud functions and cloud run (deployment).
   **Python 3.11.x**: It has impressive campabilities for ML and AI through TensorFlow, ectensive data processing libraries which is a important key for Zathura.
   On cloud it has native support in GCP's AI platform, with integration with BigQuery for analytics